The Jimmy Show: Synopsis

-The film centers on the life of Jimmy O'Brien (Frank Whaley), a warehouse clerk by day and a standup comedian by night.
+The film centers on the life of Jimmy O'Brien, a warehouse clerk by day and a standup comedian by night.
 He is also a failure as an inventor.
-He lives with his wife (Carla Gugino), daughter, and a disabled grandmother.
-Jimmy's aspiration to succeed contrasts sharply with the numbness of his pothead friend Ray (Ethan Hawke), who is just trying to get by.
+He lives with his wife, daughter, and a disabled grandmother.
+Jimmy's aspiration to succeed contrasts sharply with the numbness of his pothead friend Ray, who is just trying to get by.
 When performing, Jimmy contradicts the role of a comedian and instead uses the stand-up form to relate the tragedies in his life, which causes indifferent to hostile reactions from the audience; however, he also provokes members of the audience.
 Eventually, Jimmy is fired from his day job for stealing beer, which he abuses, and his wife finally leaves him and takes their daughter.
 He winds up working at a Middle Eastern fast-food restaurant.
 At the end of the film, Jimmy runs seemingly aimlessly in different directions in what appears to be him either on the verge of a nervous breakdown or spiritual awakening.